 The doctrine of vicarious liability holds that employers can be held liable for negligent actions by their employees that occur within the scope of their employment.
 For truckers, they are within the scope of their employment most of the time they are driving.
 Therefore, it is often possible to sue the trucking company that employed the driver under a theory of vicarious liability.
 This can be beneficial to a case because the company will typically have “deeper pockets” from which to pay damages than a single truck driver.

 In Maryland, another doctrine known as contributory negligence in relevant to personal injury cases like truck accidents.
 This doctrine holds that if you are even slightly responsible for the accident, you cannot collect damages from the other party.
 Thus, if you were slightly speeding when the truck took an illegal turn and rammed into you, your claim may be void due to contributory negligence.
-An experienced truck accident lawyer like those at the Law Offices of Randolph Rice can work to show that all the fault for the accident lies with the other party.
+An experienced truck accident lawyer like those at Rice, Murtha & Psoras can work to show that all the fault for the accident lies with the other party.

 Damages for Truck Accidents in Frederick County, MD